alfredkam/PHYLO/README.md

 Hot deploy branches
 =====
+Every single time a push is made to these branches, it is automatically deployed to the live server
 - [Master Branch] http://phylo.cs.mcgill.ca/master/index.html
 - [feature/RNA Branch] http://phylo.cs.mcgill.ca/feature/RNA/index.html#!/EN/BETA/RNA
 - If want your own hot deploy branch, you can create an issue here (https://github.com/McGill-CSB/PHYLO/issues) and assign it to @alfredkam